 Lose Your Dreams and You Will Lose Your Mind

-My father often said “I don’t understand why kids your age have to ‘find’ themselves” when I was younger and toured the US in a VW bus with my best friend, stopping at Rainbow Gatherings and the Omega Institute for Holistic Studies along the way.
 It took me more than twenty years to finally understand why, myself.
 And thus starts the beginning of my latest project, a new book that chronicles how I overcame a gynecological disorder (called adenomyosis – related to endometriosis) in which I was told my only hope was a hysterectomy.
-A year after my diagnosis, I reversed the symptoms, completely avoiding the hysterectomy, and doing so only via natural means.
+A year after my diagnosis, I’d reversed the symptoms completely, avoiding the hysterectomy, and doing so only via natural means.
 One of the biggest hurdles I had to overcome to start my healing process was chronic stress, which I didn’t even think I had.
 Peeling back the layers of what may actually be at the root of my chronic stress took me on the clichéd (but real) journey of self-discovery, in which I found myself all over again (or maybe for the first time, fully).
+And guess who I also found at the root of that stress?
+The same person who didn’t want me to find myself.

 “Lose your dreams and you will lose your mind.”